If you are a woman and you are Presbyterian, you are a member of Presbyterian Women!

 View the Brochure

-Explore Exodus and see how God saves the people of Israel from Egypt and themselves.
+Explore the letter to the Hebrews and the letter of James.
 We invite you to study God’s word and see what God will reveal to you.

 Still have questions about PW?
 Click above to email Sara Linn.